VasilyKokorev/stardust/docs/quickstart.md

 The software requires for a given object to have an **ID** and a **redshift**.

+Additionally it is possible to give the stellar mass (in units of Msol), if one wishes to compute the gas-to-dust ratio and gas mass.

-Stellar mass in your catalogue should be in units of Msol.
+If stellar mass is not available in your catalogue the mstar_colname should be given as *None*

-Define the params file as shown below:
+Create the params file as shown [here](https://github.com/VasilyKokorev/ctf/blob/master/example/example.param)

-Column I: Internal naming convention.
-Do not change.
-Column II: Names for these params in your input table.

-If stellar mass is not available in your catalogue, write None, in the second column, instead of Mstar.